DAST

 A recorded login sequence is a set of instructions that tell Burp Scanner how to log in to a particular web app.
 Recorded login sequences enable Burp Scanner to audit content that only authenticated users can usually see, even on web apps that use complex login mechanisms such as Single Sign-On.

-This section explains how to add login sequences to a new or existing site.
-For information on how to record the sequences themselves, see Recording login sequences (Scanner).
+This section explains how to add manually-recorded login sequences to a new or existing site.
+For information on how to record the sequences, see Recording login sequences (Scanner).

 Note